Application savings are locked behind infrastructure credibility

 The configuration layer has a ceiling

 The signal is in the type of remaining opportunities.
-When every change yields single-digit improvements and the remaining cost drivers are all application behavior, the configuration surface is exhausted.
+When every change yields single-digit improvements, and the remaining cost drivers are all application behavior, the configuration surface is exhausted.
 Traffic growth can mask this.
 A flat bill doesn't mean the limit is reached if new workloads absorb the gains.
 The diagnostic is the opportunity set, not the bill trajectory.

 Application-level proposals depend on behavioral knowledge